ccapontep/Computer_Graphics_FruitCollector/README.md

 Fruit Collector

-The 2D scene looks like a garden and in the middle there is a manipulator robot on the ground.
-The sun is modeled as a fixed light source.
-Main objective of the robot is to pick up every fruit and place it inside the basket that stands next to robot.
-There is a button that when one clicks it a fruit appears at random in the scene.
-Each fruit has its own texture based on the fruit also the basket.
-The manipulator will have hierarchical model.
-Once the button is clicked and the fruit appears, the animation starts with the manipulator grabbing the fuit and placing it in the basket.
-_____________
+In this project, we have created a fruit collector as seen in Figure 1.
+This fruit collector is a robot manipulator that has three joints, an end-effector that collects the fruits, a base, and four wheels that help the robot move to the locations when needed.
+This robot’s task is to grab two different types of fruits, oranges and apples, that are located in different positions throughout three trees and drop them in the basket.
+The scene is set up in 3D with an interface to pick which fruit to collect as two buttons and the availability of movement of the angle perspective (camera) with the user’s mouse.
+During the collecting cycle, the interface shows a description of the steps occurring while in the scene the camera is panning in different angles in order to show all the different perspectives.